Artificial Intelligence is everywhere, reshaping how we live and work.

 Storytelling Practice: Share your personal experience with your friend that taught you something meaningful.
 Pay attention to clarity, emotion, and connection.

-Mentorship Moment: Volunteer to be a mentor to someone in your field.
-Mentoring is one of the best ways to grow your own skills.
+Mentorship Moment: Volunteer to mentor someone in your field.
+Guiding others is one of the best ways to grow your own skills.